Filtering

 }

-This way, only deleted movies of all genres except for "Comedy" will trigger events to this subscription.
+This way, only deleted movies of all genres except for "Comedy" should trigger events to this subscription.

 Combining operators

-All above-mentioned operators can be combined using the AND/OR/NOT operators.
+All previously mentioned operators can be combined using the AND, OR, and NOT operators.
 They accept an array argument with items of the same format as the where argument, which means they can also be nested to form complex combinations.

 subscription {